XAP

 GigaSpace gigaSpace = new GigaSpaceConfigurer(spaceConfigurer).gigaSpace();

-If you're using KubernetesClosed An open-source container orchestration system for automating software deployment, scaling, and management., additional configuration may be required.
+If you're using KubernetesClosed An open-source container orchestration system for automating software deployment, scaling, and management of containerized applications., additional configuration may be required.
 See Persistent Volume Storage in Kubernetes below.

 The following table describes the configuration options used in rocksdb-blob-store above.